Eastern Michigan University

 Engineering Society of Detroit

-Honor Award - Building Category
+Honor Award in the Building Category

 AIA Huron Valley